-4. Let your bank know you will be away
+4. Let your bank know that you will be away

-When travelling abroad you should always let your bank know that you’re away.
+When travelling abroad it can often be worth letting your bank know that you’re away.
 This will save the stress and frustration of trying to get money out and your card being rejected.
 It’s also worth having multiple bank accounts and taking cards for all of them.
 This means that if you have problems with one then you have a backup solution.